mselair/AISC/README.md

 # Automated iEEG Sleep Classifier (AISC)
 version: 0.0.1 - alpha

 This is a pre-release of tools for our collaborators.
-Any reports, suggestions, or bug reports are welcomed.
+Any suggestions, or bug reports are welcomed.

 See readme files for each subpackage in the AISC folder - AISC.FeatureExtractor - README